hackclub/sprig/docs/ASSEMBLY.md

 ![Photo of an LCD assembled with screws and spacers](https://cloud-6po09tv9d-hack-club-bot.vercel.app/1screws-through-spacers.jpg)

-3. Put buttons in corresponding holes on each side of the board.
+3. Put 4 buttons in corresponding holes on each side of the board.
+You'll have 2 extra buttons.

 ![Photo of a single button on a PCB](https://cloud-6po09tv9d-hack-club-bot.vercel.app/0singlebutton.jpg)

 ![Photo of a PCB with an LCD and 8 buttons](https://cloud-obltnnp51-hack-club-bot.vercel.app/5all-buttons.jpg)

 4. Turn the board over, and put the clear backings on.
-The first piece should have a D-pad cutout; the smooth piece should be on top.
-Make sure to peel off the protective plastic film on the front and back of each piece.
+The first piece should have a D-pad cutout; the solid piece should be on top.
+The screw holes and D-pad cutout may need to be cleared out.
+Make sure to peel off the protective film on the front and back of each piece.

 ![Photo of a protective plastic film being peeled off of an acrylic piece](https://cloud-6po09tv9d-hack-club-bot.vercel.app/3peel-plastic.jpg)